 St. Mary’s, Wheaton Aston will open as a warm hub on Wednesday lunchtimes over the winter.
-Come along between 12 and 2 for soup, hot drinks and fellowship, starting November 2nd.
+Come along between 12 and 2 for soup, hot drinks and fellowship.
 The new community ‘bring what you can, take what you need’ box will be available.
 Please keep an eye out for others who may need a helping hand this winter and encourage them to join us.

 Church Opening Times